orangekame3/stree/README.md

   stree [bucket/prefix] [flags]

 Flags:
+  -D, --date-time             Print the last modified time of each file.
   -e, --endpoint-url string   AWS endpoint URL to use (useful for local testing with LocalStack) -f, --full-path             Print the full path prefix for each file.
   -h, --help                  help for stree